1 DPO: Symptoms, Signs & What to Expect

 Not often, no.

-After implantation, your body starts releasing human chorionic gonadotropin (hCG), the hormone that pregnancy tests pick up.
+After implantation, your body starts releasing human chorionic gonadotropin (hCG), the hormone that pregnancy tests detect for a positive result.

-You’ll still have to wait a few days before the levels are high enough to register on a test (check here to see your hCG levels by DPO), but there is light at the end of the tunnel.
+You’ll still have to wait a few days before the levels are high enough to register on a test, but there is light at the end of the tunnel.

 Can you have symptoms at 1 DPO?